jfeching/161_interactive_screensaver/README.md

 The following is an outline of interactions within the program:

 * Pressing `O` will bring up the following options that the user can manipulate:
-  * Speed - Change the speed of the rotation and revolution
+  * `Speed` - Change the speed of the rotation and revolution of the planet and its moons
-  * Scale - Enlarge or reduce the size
+  * `Scale` - Enlarge or reduce the size of the planet and its moons
-  * Light Direction - Change the direction of the light
+  * `Light Direction` - Change the direction of the light
-* Pressing `T` will change the view to a higher pov or reset it
+* Pressing `T` will change the view to a higher POV or reset it
-* Pressing `SPACEBAR` will randomize the color of the elements
+* Pressing `SPACEBAR` will randomize the color of the of the planet and its moons
-* Pressing `WSAD` will translate the elements to a direction depending on the key pressed.
+* Pressing `WSAD` will translate the of the planet and its moons to a direction depending on the key pressed.